top of page

 As demand for his birdhouses continued to grow, Doug realized that this was more than just a hobby—it was his calling.
 In 2021, he made the bold decision to pursue birdhouse making full-time, dedicating himself entirely to his craft.

-Today, Doug spends his days doing what he loves most: creating one-of-a-kind whimsical birdhouses that are as functional as they are beautiful.
-He is constantly experimenting with new designs and incorporating elements like hand-carved creatures, faces, and tree spirits, all carved from driftwood and cottonwood bark.
+Today, Doug spends his days doing what he loves most: creating one-of-a-kind birdhouses that are functional and beautiful.
+He is constantly experimenting and incorporating elements like hand-carved creatures, faces, and tree spirits, all carved from driftwood and cottonwood bark.

 During spring and summer, Doug and his wife Bianca travel to various local markets and art shows, where they proudly showcase their work, connect with fellow artists, and meet new customers who appreciate the unique blend of artistry and nature in each piece.